 Native Bees - There are around 4,000 native bee species in North America and they are the most important group of animal pollinators.
 Native bees are more effective pollinators than non-native honeybees and their body structure plays a role.
 Where honeybees pack pollen into baskets on their legs, most native bees are like tiny flying dust mops.
 Pollen clings to hairs on their bodies and easily brushes off.
 In this way, flowers get pollinated more completely.
 Native bee behavior can also play a roll in pollination.
 Unlike honeybees, native orchard bees are willing to fly when it's cold and damp.
 And while honeybees will visit a single fruit tree, methodically going from flower to flower, orchard bees fly from tree to tree, resulting in the cross-pollination some trees need to set fruit.

-The bumble bee species is known to pollinate many important food crops.
+The bumble bee is the only true social native bee with worker bees to care for the hive.
+Bumble bee species are known to pollinate many important food crops.
 When other pollinators are inactive due to cold temperatures, bumble bees are able to shiver which warms their wings enabling them to fly.
 Bumble bees also do something called "buzz pollination."
 They vibrate their flight muscles at the exact frequency needed to shake pollen loose from the plants anthers.
 Tomatoes for example, don't really need bees because they self-pollinate but when tomatoes get regular visits from "buzz pollinators", they produce larger fruit and more of it.
 Bumble bees are also more effective than honeybees at pollinating crops grown in greenhouses.
+A mated queen is the only bee in the colony to survive over winter.
+She emerges from hibernation each spring to start a new hive.

 Solitary native bees are also important pollinators.
 They include squash bees whose pollination includes cucumbers, melons, and squashes; mason bees who pollinate many orchard crops such as apples; green sweat bees who pollinate many flowers including strawberry; and mining bees who are generalists, pollinating many plants.
 Solitary bees are not aggressive since they have no hive to defend.
 They do not sting.
-These tiny bees nest in the ground, especially sandy soil or in logs.
+70% of solitary bees nest in the ground.
+Some species nest in holes excavated by beetles in logs and snags or in hollow plant stems.

 European Honeybees are managed by beekeepers in specialized hive boxes.
-They were imported from Europe in the early 1600's to pollinate crops.
+They were imported from Europe in the early 1600's to pollinate introduced crops and for honey and beeswax.
 Farmers depend on honeybees to pollinate many food crops from pumpkins to oranges and are also relied upon for honey.
-They are attracted to white, yellow, and blue flowers.
+Honeybees are the only bee to produce honey.